vendablefall/blog.leet.cloud/_posts/2018-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

 ```

-Configure your /etc/hosts file with the IP's and Virtual IP's of all the nodes intended for the cluster, you can see [my /etc/hosts file.]({{ site.url}}/assets/config_files/gluster-ganesha-pt2/hosts.txt).
+Configure your /etc/hosts file with the IP's and Virtual IP's of all the nodes intended for the cluster; you can see [my /etc/hosts file.]({{ site.url}}/assets/config_files/gluster-ganesha-pt2/hosts.txt).
 Run this on all nodes, and replace the contents with my host file.

 ```bash